 As the Thanksgiving season is here, consider how much we have been freely given.
 If you are in Christ, you are free.
 You are free from the law.
 You are no longer under the law of sin and death, the law with it’s demands that you could never keep.
 Sin was your master and owner.
 In Christ, you are no longer a prisoner of the law.
 You were once locked up until faith should be revealed.
 Has faith been revealed to you?
 Can you now call God your Father because you have become a child of God, a new creation in Christ?

 Even before the law was given, sin was in the world.
 All of us were born dead spiritually.
 The law was powerless to save you nor could it.
 We were already weak in our natural selves, being dead already.
 We keep doing what we know we ought not do and we do not do what we know we should.
 And when we fail, there is guilt under the law.
 Then why was the law given?
-The law was added so that man may see his condition of spiritual death and seek … Listen to Broadcast & Read More
+The law was added so that man may see … Listen to Broadcast & Read More

 Turn to Romans and read along as Bob explains its meaning.
 The book of Romans is a book of contrast between law and grace.
 The purpose of the law is for man to recognize his sinfulness, his condition of spiritual death, that he might seek a Savior in Jesus Christ.
 There is so much that the apostle Paul explains concerning the law; its purpose, it’s inability to make one righteous before God, it’s ministry of death to make man realize his sinful state.
 The law is like a mirror.
 A mirror can show dirt on the face but it has no power to remove the dirt.
 So too is the law to show man he is a sinner but there is no power in the law to make anyone righteous before God.

 The law demands perfect obedience, which no man in his weakened sinful state could ever completely obey.
 As James said, if a man obeyed all of the law but failed at just one point, then he is guilty of breaking all of the law.
-A law without a penalty is no law at all.
-The law would have no meaning.
-God’s … Listen to Broadcast & Read More
+A law without a penalty is no … Listen to Broadcast & Read More